MindCORE-MRI/MindCORE-docs/docs/how-tos/MRI_backup.rst

 	.. image:: ../images/backup2.png

-	* You can check on the status of your transfer by selecting the "Jobs" menu, then the "Network" tab on the left
+	* You can check on the status of your transfer by selecting the "Jobs" menu, then the "Network" tab on the left.
+Any warnings or errors will be displayed in the "Message" section.

 	.. image:: ../images/backup3.png